Mangose/mods/README.md

 - `MangoseMod.onReady(handler)`
   - Called when the host is ready.
 Render your initial UI tree here.
+  - Handler receives an object `{ baseUrl }` pointing to the mod asset base URL.
 - `MangoseMod.onEvent(event, handler)`
   - Subscribes to a single UI event.
 Use the event name without the `event:` prefix.
 - `MangoseMod.onEvents(items)`